 - Is dropshipping worth the effort?

 The biggest difference between dropshipping and the standard retail model is that the selling merchant doesn’t stock or own inventory.
-Instead, the seller purchases inventory as needed from a third party—usually a wholesaler or manufacturer—to fulfill orders.
+Instead, the seller purchases inventory as needed from a third party—usually a wholesaler or manufacturer—to fulfil orders.

-Once a customer buys a product, you’ll be able to fulfill their order in the Oberlo app.
+Once a customer buys a product, you’ll be able to fulfil their order in the Oberlo app.
 Fortunately, Oberlo automates this process.
 As the store owner, all you have to do is check that the details are correct and click the “‘order”’ button.
-The product is then sent directly from the AliExpress supplier to the customer—wherever in the world they may be.
+The product is then sent directly from the supplier to the customer—wherever in the world they may be.

 Dropshipping is a great business model for aspiring entrepreneurs to start with because it’s accessible.
 With dropshipping, you can quickly test different business ideas with limited downside, which lets you learn a lot about how to choose and market in-demand products.
 Here are a few other reasons why dropshipping is such a popular model.

-2. Easy to get started
+2. Dropshipping makes it easy to get started

 Running an ecommerce business is much easier when you don’t have to deal with physical products.
 With dropshipping, you don’t have to worry about: